Congratulations to Elizabeth Oommen (Speech Pathology and Audiology), the recipient of the FEN Award for Excellence in

 - Sustained impact on teaching and on improving instruction and curriculum around the goals of FEN.
 Such impact may be demonstrated through adopting and disseminating effective teaching practices, developing special projects and curricula, and sharing teaching expertise with others.

 The Academic Council will solicit nominations from September through October.
-All members of the college community, including students, are invited to submit a half- to full-page letter indicating how the nominee’s involvement in classroom or campus activities have incorporated FEN objectives, and self-nominations are welcome; all correspondence must include the nominator’s contact information.
+All members of the university community, including students, are invited to submit a half- to full-page letter indicating how the nominee’s involvement in classroom or campus activities have incorporated FEN objectives, and self-nominations are welcome; all correspondence must include the nominator’s contact information.
 Information from the nominee’s faculty activities report may be consulted by the Multicultural Affairs Committee, which will select the award winner.